How to Reduce Stress at Work

 - RELEASE: Ways to release past emotions

-- Our bodies respond to stresses the same way for life-threatening situations as a perceived threat, which means we are in heightened state of awareness when surrounded by modern triggers.
-The key is to move into a challenge response with a simple mindset intervention.
+- Our bodies respond to stresses the same way for life-threatening situations as a perceived threat, which means we are in a heightened state of awareness when surrounded by modern triggers.
+The key is to move into a challenge-response with a simple mindset intervention.
 Alison recommends priming ourselves for the positive aspects of stress and reframing the way we think of it.
 For example, define your role through the way you help others.

 - Nature: Taking a walk in a green space is a perfect way to drop your heart rate, and even just looking at a picture of a beautiful outdoor setting will have a positive impact.

 - Breathe: Alison also suggests notice your breath and breathe deeply to regulate.
 A quick exercise it to breathe in for 4 counts and out for 6.